jlaurentpdx/jlaurentpdx/README.md

 ![Jordan Laurent, Full Stack Web Developer](./banner_gh_040222.png)

-### _About_
+### Howdy.

-Howdy there - I'm Jordan.
+I'm Jordan.
 I develop, design, compose, teach, and learn from my home in Portland, Oregon.

+Creativity, compassion, and curiosity are the driving forces in my work wherever it takes me.
 Prior to venturing into the world of web development, I taught video game audio, modular synthesis, programming Arduino for microelectronics, CNC laser cutting, and 3D printing at Portland Community College.

 <!--
 **jlaurentpdx/jlaurentpdx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.